 Employees covered by a collective agreement

-Under s.3(7) of the Act, where there is a collective agreement, the enforcement of matters relating to s.28 is through the grievance procedure, not through the enforcement provisions of the Act.
+Section 3 provides that parties to a collective agreement may not negotiate terms and conditions that do not meet or exceed the standards set out in section 28.
+Where there is a collective agreement, the enforcement of matters relating to section 28 is through the grievance procedure, not through the enforcement provisions of the Act.

 Related sections of the Act or Regulation